Top 10 Most Dangerous Areas in Birmingham

 6. Acocks Green & Tyseley

-• Main Concerns: Violent crime (2,118 incidents), public order offences, vehicle theft.
+Main Concerns: Violent crime (around 2,250 incidents) and public order offences.

 7. Lozells & East Handsworth